- Things to Know

-- Normal vaginal bleeding is the periodic blood that flows as a discharge from the woman's uterus.
+- Normal vaginal bleeding is the periodic blood flow from the uterus.

 - Normal vaginal bleeding is also called menorrhea.
 The process by which menorrhea occurs is called menstruation.

-- In order to determine whether bleeding is abnormal, and its cause, the doctor must answer 3 questions: Is the woman pregnant?
+- To determine whether bleeding is abnormal, and its cause, the doctor must answer three questions: Is the woman pregnant?
 What is the pattern of the bleeding?
 Is she ovulating?

 - Abnormal vaginal bleeding in women who are ovulating regularly most commonly involves excessive, frequent, irregular, or decreased bleeding.

-- There are many causes of abnormal vaginal bleeding that are associated with irregular ovulation.
+- May causes of abnormal vaginal bleeding are associated with irregular ovulation.

-- A woman who has irregular menstrual periods requires a physical examination with a special emphasis on the thyroid, breast, and pelvic area.
+- A woman who has irregular menstrual periods requires a physical examination with a special emphasis on the thyroid, breast, and pelvic organs.

 - Treatment for irregular vaginal bleeding depends on the underlying cause.
 After the cause is determined, the doctor decides if treatment is actually necessary.